hl7au/draft.hl7.org.au-ig/input/pagecontent/variance.md

 ### Example: A FHIR IG states no variance from AU Base and AU Core
 > #### Variance from AU Base
-> This implementation guide has no variance from AU Base FHIR implementation guide version 4.2.0-preview.
+> This implementation guide has no variance (i.e. fully compliant) from AU Base FHIR Implementation Guide version 4.2.0-preview.
 >
 > #### Variance from AU Core
-> This implementation guide has no variance from AU Core FHIR implementation guide version 0.3.0-ballot.
+> This implementation guide has no variance (i.e. fully compliant) from AU Core FHIR Implementation Guide version 0.3.0-ballot.

 ### Example: A FHIR IG states variance from AU Core
 > #### Variance from AU Base
-> This implementation guide has no variance from AU Base FHIR implementation guide version 4.2.0-preview.
+> This implementation guide has no variance (i.e. fully compliant) from AU Base FHIR Implementation Guide version 4.2.0-preview.
 >
 > #### Variance from AU Core
 > A summary of variances between profiles defined in this implementation guide and profiles defined in AU Core FHIR IG version 0.3.0-ballot: